iree-org/iree/docs/repository_management.md

 dependencies and, where possible, language specific external package management for other types of dependencies (i.e. Python).

-In addition, the IREE Open Source project is actually downstream from its "source of truth" within Google -- where dependencies are managed entirely differently.
+In addition, dependencies are managed entirely different in the Google internal source code repository.
 This imposes constraints on repository management tasks that may not be obvious.

 Shortcut commands (read below for full documentation):